larytet/fizz_buzz/README.md

 ## Bonus questions.

 * Write a simple implementation of an asycnhronous call to fizz_buzz().
 Use of STL is Ok.
-* What if the logic changes to
+* What implementations could be salvaged and how if the logic changes to
 ```
 static int fizz_buzz(int value)
 {